priyatam/brush/README.md

     "bucket": ""
   }

-## Usage
+## Development

-Run the default task:
+Brush is built with gulp.
+Run the defaut task from the root:

     gulp

+## Examples

+Create your own stylus, js, and jade files in a folder ('examples').

+Run the default task from the root of brush and pass the config:

+    gulp --config=examples/config.json

+This task does the following:

-This compiles, minifies, uglifies _stylus_, _coffee_, _jade_ templates into optimized HTML5/CSS3/Javascript
+- compiles _stylus_, _coffee_, _jade_ templates into optimized HTML5/CSS3
+- minifies, uglifies Javascript and CSS3
-and runs a [connect](https://github.com/intesso/connect-livereload) static server with LiveReload at **http://localhost:8080**.
+- runs a [connect](https://github.com/intesso/connect-livereload) static server with Live Reload at **http://localhost:8080**.

 Enjoy [Live coding](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) with Chrome.

-Sync /app with S3:
+Sync `/app` with S3:

-    gulp publish
+    gulp publish --config=examples/config.json

-Enjoy brushing with Stylus!

 ## Status